StudyFrenchSpanish

 There isn’t enough information out there on Korean language programs in India.

-Although Korean is one of the top 10 foreign languages, it is not always the first choice for people looking to learn a foreign language in India.
+Although Korean is among the top 10 foreign languages, it is not always the first choice for foreign language learners in India.

-When people contemplate acquiring an East Asian tongue, they typically fancy learning Japanese or Mandarin Chinese and maybe Korean as a third and last option.
+When people contemplate learning an East Asian language, they typically favor Japanese or Mandarin Chinese, with Korean as a third and last option.

-But perhaps it should be since the benefits of Learning Korean are higher today than ever before.
+But perhaps it should be, since the benefits of Learning Korean are higher than ever.

 Korean Wave in India